icebarf/icebarf.github.io/content/japanese/narcissu.md

 all their emotions inside throughout the previous chapters, they truly hit hard if you read part 2 before part 1 because you know セツミ's background.

-## Conclusion

-People had made it out be some extremely depressive story that you take months to recover from but I didn't feel any of that.
-I genuinely appreciated the characters.
-It is truly saddening how their futures had basically been robbed, but it didn't cause them to fall into some pit of dispair.
-The stories are very human, and I can see how some people can truly be affected by it.

-Part of the reason I am not as emotionally drained is likely because of my low japanese skill.
-While I comprehended most of the story just fine, including dialogue.
-There were some moments where I was rather lost because I couldn't put the grammar structure together.
-I ended up whitenoising those things.

-My understanding of the emotional baggage held by the words is not there yet either.
-This definitely played some role, however I am unsure to what degree it could prevent me from grasping the larger narrative.

-## Character Interactions

-[Discuss how you felt when characters interacted with each other]

-[Things like idk how they felt, behaved etc]nexpectedly quick and dejecting.

 ## Learner's perspective

 Uses a lot of kanji for common kana words e.g 只、但し、貰う、居る、在る、暫く、筈、僅か, 等.